sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 [^4]: I assert this so that there is at least one maximally covering set of disjoint intervals from $$I$$, as that simplifies the formulations of both the problem and the algorithm.

-Before giving the algorithm, I will first summarise the idea behind it in a proposition.
+Before giving an algorithm for this problem, I will first summarise the idea behind it in a proposition.

 Some notations will be useful.
 Let $$n \in \mathbf{Z}_{\geq 0}$$.